 29 Dec More Cowbell: Photographing David Lucas

-Younger kids will not understand who I’m talking about, but will relate to the skit played by Will Ferrell on Saturday Night Live when the comedian “directed” classic rock band Blue Oyster Cult to add more cowbell while recording the hit Don’t Fear the Reaper.
+Younger kids will not understand who I’m talking about, but may relate to the skit played by Will Ferrell on Saturday Night Live when the comedian frantically played the cowbell on the song Don’t Fear The Reaper during a recording session with classic rock band Blue Oyster Cult.

 Now, what a lot of people don’t know is that the real person behind the idea of adding the cowbell sound to Don’t Fear the Reaper was Blue Oyster Cult’s producer, David Lucas, who has, for a while, been a resident of Boca Raton, Florida.